Automotive Technology Diploma (AT14) Diploma

 |AUTT 2020Automotive Manual Drive Train & Axles

-(Prerequisite: None) (Co-requisites: AUTT 1010) This course introduces basics of rear-wheel drive, front-wheel drive, and four-wheel drive drive line related operation, diagnosis, service and related electronic controls.
-Topics include: drive shaft and half shaft, universal and constant-velocity (CV) joint diagnosis and repair; ring and pinion gears and differential case assembly; limited slip differential; drive axle shaft; four-wheel drive/all-wheel drive component diagnosis and repair.
-Introduces basics of front and rear-wheel drive.
-Clutch operation, diagnosis and service is included.
-Electronic controls related to transmission/transaxles operation are discussed.
-Topics include: clutch diagnosis and repair; transmission/transaxles diagnosis and repair.
+(Prerequisite: None) (Co-requisites: AUTT 1010) This course introduces the basics of rear-wheel drive, front-wheel drive, and four-wheel drive driveline operation, diagnosis, service, and related electronic controls.
+Topics include: general drive train diagnosis; clutch diagnosis and repair; manual transmission/transaxles diagnosis and repair; drive shaft and half shaft, universal and constant velocity (CV) joint diagnosis and repair; drive axle diagnosis and repair; and four-wheel drive/all wheel drive component diagnosis and repair.
 A $25 fee is associated with this course due to the increased cost of supplies.

 |AUTT 2030Automotive Automatic Transmissions & Transaxles

-(Prerequisite: AUTT 1020) Introduces students to basic automatic transmission/transaxle theory, operation, inspection, service, and repair procedures as well as electronic diagnosis and repair.
+(Prerequisite: AUTT 1020) This course introduces students to basic automatic transmission/transaxle theory, operation, inspection, service, and repair procedures as well as electronic diagnosis and repair.
 Topics include: general automatic transmission and transaxle diagnosis; in vehicle and off vehicle transmission and transaxle maintenance, adjustment and repair.
 A $25 fee is associated with this course due to the increased cost of supplies.

 Up one level